guettli/usability/README.md

 I don't want to choose.
 I just want to create a screencast.

 It would be nice to have a sane default.

+# Ubuntu Software Center
+After installing a new application, I see a screen where I can uninstall it again.

+Great.
+But wait.
+What is the most likely the next action after install software?

+Maybe some people would like to start this application?

+Grrr, why is there no button to start the app after installing it?